takemaru/graphillion/README.md

 GraphSet([[(1, 2), (2, 3), (3, 6)], [(1, 2), (2, 5), (5, 6)], [(1, 4), (4, 5 ...
 ```

-The arguments are defined for each graph type, please see the library
+The arguments are defined for each type, please see the library
 reference in detail.

 Graphillion also provides low-level interface `graphs()` to specify
-more complicated graph types; actually, the above methods call this
+more complicated graph types; actually, the specific methods call this
 low-level interface internally.

-The following example is the same with `paths(1, 6)`, paths between 1
+The following example is the same
-and 6.
+with `paths(1, 6)`.

 ```python
 >>> start = 1